 We, and our officers and directors have agreed that, for a period of 180 days from the date of this prospectus, we and they will not, without the prior written consent of Citigroup and Leerink, dispose of or hedge any shares or any securities convertible into or exchangeable for our common stock.
 Citigroup and Leerink in their sole discretion may release any of the securities subject to these lock-up agreements at any time, which, in the case of officers and directors, shall be with notice.
-Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "ARDX."
+We have applied to list our common stock on The NASDAQ Global Market under the symbol "ARDX."